careyjames/remote-it-help-site/billing.md

 # Remote Consulting Rates & Policies 💳

 We follow clear policies for our remote IT support services.
+No monthly retainers!

 ## Remote Support Rate